skjnldsv/npmbuildbot/README.md

-# backport
+# npmbuildbot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A probot app that tries to compile npm assets and commit
+> A GitHub App built with [Probot](https://github.com/probot/probot) that A probot app that tries to compile npm assets and commit them

 ## Setup